 The concept of the Solidarity Action Day goes back to 1963 in Sweden, when a group of young people launched ‘en dag för Dag’.
 This day was held in memory of the Swedish Secretary-General of the United Nations Dag Hammarskjöld, who was killed in a plane crash on his way to a ceasefire negotiation in Congo.

-The Solidarity Action Day concept caught eyes and spread quickly across the neighbouring countries: the next year, in 1964, the first edition of Operasjon Dagsverk took place in Norway.
-It took a little longer for the Solidarity Action Day to cross the sea, but 1985 saw the creation of Operation Dagsværk in Denmark.
+The Solidarity Action Day concept spread quickly across the neighbouring countries: already in the next year, 1964, the first edition of Operasjon Dagsverk took place in Norway.
+After having crossed the sea, in 1985 the first Solidarity Action Day and the creation of Operation Dagsværk in Denmark took place.

-In central Europe, the German organisation Schüler Helfen Leben was also spreading the Solidarity Action Day idea, after launching its own Solidarity Action Day in 1998.
-They brought the idea to South Eastern Europe.
-Unija Srednjoškolaca Srbije held its first Solidarity Action Day in 2010 in Serbia, followed by Asocijacija Srednjoškolaca u Bosni i Hercegovini in 2016 in Bosnia and Hercegovina and Unija Srednjoškolaca Crne Gora in 2017 in Montenegro.
+In central Europe, the German organisation Schüler*innen Helfen Leben launched their first SAD in 1998.
+SHL used the SAD to raise funds for young people to support them during the Yugoslav wars.
+As a result to their constant support and the impact of the SAD, young people in southeastern Europe were motivated to organise their own Solidarity Action Days: Unija Srednjoškolaca Srbije held its first Solidarity Action Day in 2010 in Serbia, followed by Asocijacija Srednjoškolaca u Bosni i Hercegovini in 2016 in Bosnia and Hercegovina and Unija Srednjoškolaca Crne Gora in 2017 in Montenegro.

 How the SAME network developed